Last Updated on August 24, 2023

 Brown rice, is low in sugar, but high in complex carbohydrates.
 Both, typically have a neutral, bland taste.
 Because rice protein isn’t complete, it’s not the best choice as a meal replacement or post workout snack.

 Plus, because of its bland taste, you’ll end up having to add things like fruit, peanut butter, and milk to add more flavor.
-Remember, combining fruit and/or dairy (simple carbohydrates) adds fat storing sugars… if you add fats like peanut butter your otherwise healthy protein shake just became a fat storage provoking, sugar bomb.
+Remember, combining fruit and/or dairy (simple carbohydrates) adds fat-storing sugars… if you add fats like peanut butter your otherwise healthy protein shake becomes a fat storage provoking, sugar bomb.

 Soy Protein Powder

 Soy proteins digest and absorb moderately.
-They are a complete plant-sourced protein that, aren’t hypoallergenic.
+They are a complete plant-sourced protein that isn’t hypoallergenic.
 A lot of people think that soy is bad for you.

 That’s because soy has been found to cause disruptions in hormone function which can impact your metabolism and ability to lose weight… But, that’s because roughly 90% of all soy available in the United States is genetically modified.
 (GMO)